Almost everyone experiences headaches. The most common are tension-type headaches, which affect 9 out of 10 adults in their lifetime.

 The overuse of pain-relieving medications can expose you to headaches and other pains.
 Most have adverse side effects, and it is advised to limit use to not more than twice within a week.

-7. Document activities of your headaches:
+7. Log activities of your before getting headaches:

 The essence of this headache log is to have a comprehensive review of events that expose you to a headache so that they can be avoided in the future.
 A guide to the record should include: what you ate, any activities you participated in 24 hours before your headache, how much you slept, and the time your headache happened.